M0Rf30/android-udev-rules/README.md

 ## _Intro_
 ________________________________

 To create an easy-to-install version of _M0RF30's_ work which can be found [here](https://github.com/M0Rf30/android-udev-rules.git).
-This installer should work on most linux distros, but is focused on Ubuntu (try others at your own risk).
+This installer should work on most linux distros but is focused on Ubuntu (try others at your own risk).

 ## _Installation_
 __________________________________